 Lifespan & Reproduction

 The maximum lifespan of a harp seal is approximately 30 years.
+Males are sexually mature at seven to eight years of age and females at four to seven years of age.
 Females give birth from late February through mid-March.
 They will only give birth during the short period of time when pack ice is available, as the ice provides a place to nurse their pups.